Quick Start

 {"sepallength": 6.3, "sepalwidth": 3.3, "petallength": 6.0,"petalwidth": 2.5}'

 In fact, Smile serving endpoint is an end-to-end streaming API which applies back pressure throughout the entire stack.
 It can process the request body (e.g., a JSON array or CSV stream) on an element-by-element basis, and render the response immediately without waiting for the rest inference to complete first.
 Therefore, it is safe to send very large requests (multi-GB) to the endpoint!
+In the below example, we generate a dataset with 150,000 samples by repeating Iris data 1000 times.
+It takes only 7 seconds to finish the end-to-end processing including HTTP request and printing.

-$ for i in {1..1000}; do tail -n 153 data/weka/iris.arff | head -n 150 >> iris.txt; done
+$ for i in {1..1000}; do tail -n 153 ../data/weka/iris.arff | head -n 150 >> iris.txt; done

-$ cat iris.txt | curl -H "Content-Type: text/csv" -X POST --data-binary @- http://localhost:8080/v1/infer?format=csv
+$ cat iris.txt | curl -H "Content-Type: text/csv" -X POST --data-binary @- http://localhost:8728/v1/infer?format=csv

 Notebooks